andybalholm/redwood/starlark.md

 - `block_invisible`: block the request and send a small transparent image instead of a block page.

+### `filter_response`

+For each HTTP response that Redwood receives, it calls the `filter_response` function.
+The function’s parameter is a `Response` object, which gives information about the response and lets you customize how Redwood handles it.

+The `Response` object has the following attributes:

+- `request`: the Request object for the associated HTTP request.

+- `acls`: a set containing the ACL tags that have been assigned to the response.
+  If you modify the set, it can affect the action that Redwood takes.

+- `scores`: a dictionary containing the category scores that have been assigned to the response.
+  (The keys are strings, and the values are integers.)
+  If you modify the dictionary, it can affect the action that Redwood takes.

+There are methods to get and set the response’s HTTP headers:

+- `header("Content-Type")` returns the value of the Content-Type header.

+- `set_header(content_type="text/html")` sets the Content-Type header to "text/html".
+  Note that underscores are used instead of hyphens in the header name, to make the syntax work for keyword parameters.
+  Multiple headers may be set at once.

+- `delete_header("Content-Type")` removes the Content-Type header.
+  Multiple headers may be deleted at once.

+`Response` also has methods to directly set what action Redwood will take:

+- `allow`: don’t block the request.

+- `block`: block the request and show a block page.

+- `block_invisible`: block the request and send a small transparent image instead of a block page.

 ## Language and Library Notes